alljoyn/extras-webdocs/docs/learn/base-services/onboarding/interface-14-02.md

 ### Onboarding call flow using an Android onboarder

-Figure 2 illustrates a call flow for onboarding an onboardable using an Android onboarder.
+Figure 2 illustrates a call flow for onboarding an onboardee using an Android onboarder.

 ![onboarding-android-onboarder][onboarding-android-onboarder]